rickhowe/spotdiff.vim/README.md

     `hl-CursorColumn`.
 Shortly after the two separate windows become diff mode, `:Diffthis` shows the differences for selected lines in each window.
     It is also possible to select two ranges of lines in the same window.
-In that case, `:Diffthis` opens a temporary new window above or below of the current one, copies selected lines to it, and shows the difference with source window.
+In that case, `:Diffthis` opens a temporary new window at above or below (or left or right if "vertical" is included in the 'diffopt' option) of the current one, copies selected lines to it, and shows the difference with source window.